KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

-# 01 – Performing Drive Sanitization
+# 01 – Performing Drive Sanitisation

-This document captures the complete procedure and screenshots for preparing, testing, and securely sanitizing a removable drive.
+This document captures the complete procedure and screenshots for preparing, testing, and securely sanitising a removable drive.
 All content is written in a brand‑neutral, professional style and preserves the full procedural detail from the source project.

 ### Objectives
-- Prep a removable drive; compare delete/format vs true sanitization.
+- Prep a removable drive; compare delete/format vs true sanitisation.
 - Secure-delete files; attempt recovery; perform full-disk wipe.

 ### Tools & Techniques